• Home

 Thank you so much for telling us your storys!
 I really enjoyed how you elaborated on your story.
 I also liked how you showed us pictures of what you were talking about.
 My favorite was the picture of what your washer looked like.
 Another thing I liked was how your story had a moral that was like listen to your mom.
 Thanks again!!! – Caroline, 5th grader

-Debut novel scheduled for releASE IN 2023 BY AUNT LUTE BOOKS
+KEEP A'LIVIN' RELEASED IN 2024 BY AUNT LUTE BOOKS